Please report any problems with this page to the

 May 5, 1998

 (R) Every religion seeks an ultimate goal, although the goal itself and the path to attain it may vary widely in clarity and definition.
 In Christianity, the Bible lists very decisive commandments to live by and instruction on attaining eternal life.
 Hindus have a similar system of guidelines found in the Mahharata and other ancient texts.
-Although the path and the destination are very similar in both religions, there are fundamental differences which lead one to question which is right, and whether the discrepancies are irreconcilable.
+Although the path and the destination are very similar in both religions, there are fundamental differences which lead one to question which is right, and whether

 (MB) All societies have developed rules of acceptable behavior for themselves.
 This also serves to define the group's identity and establish a common bond between the members of the group.
 A key concept in any set of rules is "authority".
 Gods and promises of an afterlife or a higher plane of existence were essentially invented by the rulemakers in order to provide an ultimate authority to give the rules some clout and to compel the group members to follow them.
-Any set of rules that has no authority to back them up or enforce them will quickly degenerate into anarchy.
+Any set of rules

 (R) The Hindu concept of the afterlife is perhaps much harder to grasp than the means of attaining it.
 Of course this could be said of any religion since the concept of life after death is very profound and perhaps beyond our scope of comprehension.

 (MB) Medical science has conclusively determined that the visions (sometimes referred to as "Near-Death Experiences" or NDEs) which have inspired tales of the Great Beyond are actually produced by the body's natural reaction to extreme stress and trauma.
 Certainly, no ancient shepherd or cleric knew anything about polypeptides or endorphin receptors and had no other explanation for the visions or experiences.
-Since all people have nervous systems that are wired up in much the same way and since stress and trauma are common to us all, it should hardly be surprising that similar NDE reports come from people of all religions (as well as from those who are not religious).
+Since all people have nervous systems that are wired up in much the same

 (R) Basically, the goal of any Hindu is moksa, which is liberation from Samsara (Fowler 12).
-Samsara is a continuous cycle of rebirth, resulting from the karma one makes for one’s self.
+Samsara is a continuous cycle of rebirth, resulting from the karma one makes for ones self.
 There are two parts to each person, aside from the physical part.
 Atman is that part of the self which is Brahman, and therefore is eternal and unchanging, Brahman being the Absolute, the Ultimate Reality, everything (10).
-The other part of the self is personality, which is always changing and not eternal, and is called jivatman (10).
+The other part of the self is personality, which is always changing and not eternal, and is

 Through a person actions, he creates for himself karma.
 Karma is a result of the jivatman and is carried on into each successive life.
 The goal of a Hindu is to create no karma, which stems from selfish desires, thereby eliminating the jivatman and leaving only atman (Fowler 11).
 When only atman remains, the being is one with Brahman, in fact is Brahman, thereby achieving moksa in the form of eternal life, peace and enlightenment.

 The path to moksa is diverse and broad in the Hindu conceptualization.
 Since Hindus believe that every person has a different level of enlightenment, they see it as impossible for any one path to Brahmna to be right for more than one person (Fowler 8).
 There are some basic methods, though, by which Hindus try to attain enlightenment.
 The life of a Hindu is divided into four stages, called asramas.
-Beginning at the age of twelve, males are celibate and study scriptures.
-In the second period, the men take families and focus on their roles as husbands and fathers.
-During the third stage of life a man becomes celibate once again and retires, and finally enters the fourth stage by practicing renunciation and detachment from the world (25).
-Few Hindus follow this outline of life now but it sets forth a guideline by which one can come closer to moksa.
+Beginning at the age of twelve, males are

 In a less structured Hindu lifestyle, there are certain disciplines which should be worked at.
 The three disciplines are of the body, speech, and mind.
 Discipline of the body encompasses service and faithfulness to gods and others, as does speech by learning to speak truly and kindly and to study the scriptures.
-The third discipline, involving the mind, is a more internalized discipline wherein the person learns self-restraint and stillness (Gita 17:14).
-By mastering these three disciplines, especially the third, the practitioner can free himself from his binding karma.
+The third discipline, involving the mind, is a more internalized discipline wherein the person learns self-restraint and stillness (Gita

 Another way to view spiritual growth in the quest for moksa is to gradually work toward enlightenment in steps.
 The first step is practice, wherein the Hindu practices love, self-control, service and truth, thus remaining very much a part of the physical world.
 However, this practice leads to a higher step of knowledge, as the Hindu learns the scriptures and learns from life, preparing him for the next stage of meditation.
-In meditation, a Hindu seeks to transcend knowledge, achieving a state above and beyond what can be known or experienced by knowledge or practice alone.
-Finally the Hindu practices detachment from the world, renouncing all lesser endeavors to achieve the ultimate enlightenment (Gita 12:12).
+In meditation, a Hindu

 Of course these four methods are essential to the four stages of life for a devout Hindu, and could not be possible without the three disciplines.
 If a person can successfully detach himself from the world, and live a life of good out of unselfish desires, he may successfully achieve moksa and his eternal soul, atman, will be united with Brahman.
-However, this process usually takes a very long time and may never come to pass, thereby continuing the cycle of Samsara, of birth and rebirth, until the end of this time.
+However, this process usually takes a very long time and may never come to pass, thereby continuing

 (MB) I think that it would serve most people well to practice some of the disciplines of Hinduism -- whether or not it is to try to achieve any final unity with Brahman.
 Some forms of Eastern philosophy teach many similar things without involving so much of the supernatural.